ictunion/main-website-public/content/about/index.en.md

 ## Who are we?

 Our understanding of the sector is very **broad and inclusive**.
-Anyone who works with information system, on their development or on any position in a company providing services in this sector is, in our opinion, considered a worker in the ICT sector.
+Anyone who works with information systems or/and on their development, or works in any position in any company that provides services in this sector is, in our opinion, considered a worker in the ICT sector.
 Nonetheless, let us list a few job titles which, without a doubt, are considered a part of the sector: